 This post is part of an ongoing Summer Reading for Kids series.
 Click HERE to find ideas for reading activities, reading lists, and reading incentives…and keep checking back for more!

 My girls did their first summer book club in the summer of 2012.
-Sophia was still a bit young for such an activity (though she did participate a little), and Bria and Chloe hosted a combined book club with several of their friends.
+My youngest daughter was still a bit young for such an activity (though she did participate a little), and my other two hosted a combined book club with several of their friends.

 The book they chose was From the Mixed-up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg.
-Bria had read it before and really enjoyed it, and it was a good choice for both age groups.
+My oldest daughter had read it before and really enjoyed it, and it was a good choice for both age groups.

-I recently found Chloe’s bookmark from that book club, and realized I had never blogged about it.
+I recently found one of the bookmarks we made for that book club, and realized I had never blogged about it.
 We held the book club just a week or so after returning from The Epic Vacation, and I’ve never even finished blogging about that whole trip, though two years later I’m still trying!

 So, even though I only have one photo of the actual event, I’m blogging about it now.